There’s something special about the smiles on students’ faces at graduation.

 Whether the scholarship sits within your institution or another organization, don’t hesitate to spread the wealth and enrich the pool of applicants across the board.

-Scholarship fund administration shouldn’t be a shot in the dark.
+Managing a scholarship fund shouldn’t be a shot in the dark.

 With the right giving purpose and clear criteria for selecting recipients, it should be clear year over year whether the scholarship is achieving its intended results.